GilianPonte/gilianponte.github.io/_pages/year-archive.md

   - /wordpress/blog-posts/
 ---

-I (Gilian Ponte) am a Ph.D student at the Faculty of Business and Economics, University of Groningen (The Netherlands).
+I (Gilian Ponte) am a Ph.D student at the Faculty of Business and Economics, University of Groningen, The Netherlands.
 My research interests lie in Marketing, Deep Learning and Applied Econometrics.
 My two excellent promotors are [Jaap Wieringa](https://www.rug.nl/staff/j.e.wieringa/) and [Tom Boot](https://sites.google.com/view/tomboot/home).
 My current research focuses on the development of methodologies to preserve privacy in marketing.
 Previously, I have worked for two years as a web analyst at Blokker Holding (a major retailer in the Netherlands).

 Probably about 50% we write as academics does not end up in journals.
 In this blog, I would like to share the things that I think are still interesting to share with a more general audience.
 Some pieces are more research heavy while in other posts I will try to address practitioners or students.